sofiia2002/pixel-cookbook/README.md

 ## Technologies

 MERN Stack:
-- MongoDB
+- MongoDB, as a database
-- React.JS
+- React.JS, as a frontend
-- Node.JS
+- Node.JS, as a backend

 ## View